ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-02-01-step-1-mentoring-roadmap.md

 Think about your matching process:

 * How will mentors be recruited and matched?
-Are you looking for teens to be paired with others that share their lived experiences (similar background)?
+Are you looking for teens to be paired with others who share their lived experiences (similar background)?
 * What type of on-boarding or training will mentors be offered?
 * Is there any incentive/recognition for the mentors?